zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/result-multi-result.md

 ---
 PermaID: 1000181
-Name: Multi-Result Result
+Name: Dapper Multi-Result Result - Learn How to Map With Multiple Results
+MetaDescription: Unlock the power of Dapper by returning a Multi-Result Result by combining queries to map multiple entity types or dynamic objects.
+Learn how to query your database by combining your queries in a single one and using the resultset to read all your results.
 LastMod: 2023-02-24
 ---

-# Dapper - Multi-Result Result
+# Dapper Multi-Result Result: Discover How to Map With Multiple Results

 ## Description